murkl/arch-os/docs/REFERENCE.md

 One `timeout` around the whole build; passwordless `sudo` granted for its length and revoked after.

-**Note:** _`/etc/makepkg.conf.d/arch-os.conf` switches the debug package off, and nothing else: an AUR build otherwise leaves a second package beside the one that was wanted. `-march=native` is deliberately **not** there - it buys a few percent and pays for it with binaries that stop running the day the disk is moved, the image is restored onto other hardware or the CPU is replaced, and the crash that follows reads like failing memory._
+**Note:** _With Core tweaks, `/etc/makepkg.conf.d/arch-os.conf` switches the debug package off, and nothing else: an AUR build otherwise leaves a second package beside the one that was wanted. `-march=native` is deliberately **not** there - it buys a few percent and pays for it with binaries that stop running the day the disk is moved, the image is restored onto other hardware or the CPU is replaced, and the crash that follows reads like failing memory._

 **Note:** _Only `paru` and `yay`, both built from source against this machine's pacman.
 A `-bin` package is linked against the pacman of the day it was published and stops starting the day Arch moves `libalpm` - not offered here._